 The route is planned to consist of 1.7km of twin track running from Bull Street to a new terminus at High Street Deritend.
 The scheme includes four additional West Midlands Metro stops serving the east of Birmingham City Centre.

 The extension will service the Eastside regeneration area offering connections with New Street, Moor Street and Snow Hill Railway Stations, in addition to the new HS2 station.
 The scheme also includes a new bus interchange adjacent to Clayton Hotel Birmingham to provide an efficient bus, Sprint and coach interchange with HS2.

 - More people using the Metro in this area for day-to-day travel, resulting in journey time savings and reduced congestion

 - Providing new and improved public transport links for the East of Birmingham City Centre and Digbeth allowing easy travel between population, education and employment centres of the city

 - Connecting the HS2 station to the Metro network and maximising interchange opportunities with various modes of public transport including bus, train, sprint and coach

 - Regeneration across the area including the major developments throughout the area

 What is the outline programme for delivery?

-A decision on the application is expected in 2018, with the aim that passenger services would begin in 2023, ahead of the opening of the HS2 station at Curzon Street in 2026.
+A decision on the application is expected shortly, with the aim that enabling works would begin soon after.
+Passenger services would begin ahead of the opening of the HS2 station at Curzon Street.

 What service is expected to run on the extension?